 Page 1 of 4

-Google's new Android Studio makes creating native Android apps very easy.
-You can get started in a few minutes and by the end of this article have your first working Android application.
-This is the first part of an ebook on programming Android.
+Google's Android Studio, recently released at Version 2, makes creating native Android apps very easy.
+You can get started in a few minutes and by the end of this chapter have your first working Android application.

 Android Adventures With Android Studio